Ronmi/mailserver-in-container/README.md

 1. Open `setup.php` in browser, say, `http://1.2.3.4:20007/setup.php`
 2. Follow the instruction to
-   a.
-Setup a **setup password**
+   1. Setup a **setup password**
-   b.
-Modify `data/config.inc.php` for your setup password
+   2. Modify `data/config.inc.php` for your setup password
-   c.
-Create an administrator account
+   3. Create an administrator account
 3. Open `index.php` and configure your mailboxes

 ### Bringing up whole service